 The plaintiffs countered that the cosmetics giants intentionally deceived consumers by incorporating the word “keratin” into the Keratindose brand name despite knowing that the products lack keratin.

 On October 5, 2017, U.S. District Court Judge Lorna Schofield refused to dismiss the false advertising and consumer fraud claims, saying that consumers were plausibly misled.

 “The fact that the advertisements did not use the word ‘keratin’ in isolation and instead used the word ‘Pro-keratin’ does not change the analysis,” the judge said.
 “It is unclear what ‘Pro-keratin’ is and, given the inclusion of the word ‘keratin’ and the characterization of the shampoo, for example, as ‘our keratin shampoo,’ defendants plausibly misrepresented that the products contain keratin.”

 Price and Chadwick seek statutory damages and restitution for all consumers who were deceived by the false and fraudulent statements that the Keratindose products were formulated with keratin.

-The plaintiffs are represented by Jason Thompson, Lance Young and Rod Johnston of Sommers Schwartz PC, along with Jason Brown and Patrick Almonrode of JTB Law Group LLC, Rachel Soffin and Jonathan Cohen of Morgan & Morgan Complex Litigation Group, Nick Suciu III of Barbat Mansour & Suciu PLLC, and Greg Coleman of Greg Coleman Law PC.
+The plaintiffs are represented by Jason Thompson and Rod Johnston of Sommers Schwartz PC, along with Jason Brown and Patrick Almonrode of JTB Law Group LLC, Rachel Soffin and Jonathan Cohen of Morgan & Morgan Complex Litigation Group, Nick Suciu III of Barbat Mansour & Suciu PLLC, and Greg Coleman of Greg Coleman Law PC.